abhiwand/atk/api-doc/src/main/resources/python/frame/covariance_matrix.rst

 ----------
 columns : [ str | list of str ]
-    The names of the column from which to compute the matrix
+    The names of the column from which to compute the matrix Names should refer to a single column of type vector, or two or more columns of numeric scalars.

 Returns
 -------